kattrujillo1016/Crazy_Cat/Crazy_Cat/README.md

 This template is written using JavaScript.
 For the [TypeScript](http://www.typescriptlang.org/) version of this template, go to [Office-Addin-TaskPane](https://github.com/OfficeDev/Office-Addin-TaskPane).

+## SonarCloud
+Sonarcloud is a product for code quality and code security.
+It is open source.
+It is required to generate a token to authenicate access to SonacCloud.

 ## Debugging

 This template supports debugging using any of the following techniques: